IndicMT Eval: A Dataset to Meta-Evaluate Machine Translation metrics for Indian Languages

 \section{Abstract}

-The rapid growth of machine translation (MT) systems has necessitated comprehensive studies to meta-evaluate evaluation metrics being used, which enables a better selection of metrics that best reflect MT quality.
-Unfortunately, most of the research focuses on high-resource languages, mainly English, the observations for which may not always apply to other languages.
-Indian languages, having over a billion speakers, are linguistically different from English, and to date, there has not been a systematic study of evaluating MT systems from English into Indian languages.
-In this paper, we fill this gap by creating an MQM dataset consisting of 7000 fine-grained annotations, spanning 5 Indian languages and 7 MT systems, and use it to establish correlations between annotator scores and scores obtained using existing automatic metrics.
-Our results show that pre-trained metrics, such as COMET, have the highest correlations with annotator scores.
-Additionally, we find that the metrics do not adequately capture fluency-based errors in Indian languages, and there is a need to develop metrics focused on Indian languages.
-We hope that our dataset and analysis will help promote further research in this area.
+The rapid growth of machine translation (MT) systems necessitates meta-evaluations of evaluation metrics to enable selection of those that best reflect MT quality.
+Unfortunately, most meta-evaluation studies focus on European languages, the observations for which may not always apply to other languages.
+Indian languages, having over a billion speakers, are linguistically different from them, and to date, there are no such systematic studies focused solely on English to Indian language MT.
+This paper fills this gap through a Multidimensional Quality Metric (MQM) dataset consisting of 7000 fine-grained annotations, spanning 5 Indian languages and 7 MT systems.
+We evaluate 16 metrics and show that, pre-trained metrics like COMET have the highest correlations with annotator scores as opposed to n-gram metrics like BLEU.
+We further leverage our MQM annotations to develop an Indic-COMET metric and show that it outperforms COMET counterparts in both human scores correlations and robustness scores in Indian languages.
+Additionally, we show that the Indic-COMET can outperform COMET on some unseen Indian languages.
+We hope that our dataset and analysis will facilitate further research in Indic MT evaluation.